Three cheers for whipped shea butter!

 - Put your homemade shea body butter in the fridge or freezer.
 Leave it there until it has slightly set.
 Make sure you don’t let it completely harden.
 The “in-between” state is what allows you to whip the body butter.
 If it’s too hard, it’s best to leave it out for a few minutes at room temperature until it has softened.

-- Beat with the electric mixer, then add the cooling phase.
+- Beat with the electric mixer, then add the vitamin E and the essential oils or aromatic essences.
 Continue to beat until the mixture takes on the texture of whipped cream.

 - Transfer into the container with a spatula.